Skip to main content

 Why does breast density matter?

 Having dense breast tissue will not affect your daily life.
 However, it increases the chance that breast cancer may go undetected by a mammogram, since dense breast tissue can mask a potential cancer.
-It also increases your risk of breast cancer, though we aren't certain why yet.
+It also increases your risk of breast cancer, though healthcare professionals aren't yet certain why.

 What tests are recommended for breast cancer screening?

-Women with dense breasts, but no other risk factors for breast cancer, are considered to have a higher risk of breast cancer than average.
-Dense breast tissue makes it more difficult to interpret a mammogram, since cancer and dense breast tissue both appear white on a mammogram.
+Women with dense breasts but no other risk factors for breast cancer are considered to have a higher risk of breast cancer than average.
+Dense breast tissue makes it more challenging to interpret a mammogram, since cancer and dense breast tissue both appear white on a mammogram.
 Very dense breasts may increase the risk that cancer won't be detected on a mammogram.

 Despite concerns about detecting cancer in dense breasts, mammograms are still effective screening tools.
-The most common type of mammogram — digital mammogram — saves images of your breasts as digital files instead of film and allows for more detailed analysis.
-This is more effective at finding cancer in dense breast tissue than older film mammogram technology.
+The most common type of mammogram — digital mammogram — saves images of your breasts as digital files instead of film, allowing for more detailed analysis.
+This technology is more effective at finding cancer in dense breast tissue than older film mammography.

 Are other tests more effective?